 19. Don’t forget to collect the items from your locker!

 20. You must score at least 43/50 in the multiple choice questions, and must score at least 44/75 in the hazard perception.
 If you fail either the multiple choice questions or hazard perception, you will fail the overall theory test.

 21. The theory test centre staff are not allowed to discuss the results with you.
 If you have any issues with the way in which your test was done, or disagree with the results, please speak to your instructor.
 They will be able to give you advice on your results, or advice on how to make a complaint to the DVSA if this is what you’d like to do.

 22. If you fail, you can rebook your theory test as soon as you feel ready.
 Don’t forget to get some extra revision!

 23. If you pass, you will be able to book your practical driving test.
 However, we strongly recommend you talk to your instructor about this first, so that you can agree on whether you are test ready, and to ensure that your instructor is available on the date you choose.

-- You must wear a face mask whilst inside the building, and whilst taking your test (unless you are exempt)
+- You must wear a face covering whilst inside the building, and whilst taking your test (unless you are exempt)

-- Computers are spaced out to comply with social distancing measures
+- Waiting room seats and theory test computers are spaced out to comply with social distancing

 - The receptionist will not touch your driving licence